ghc-proposals/ghc-proposals/proposals/0000-ghci-instances.rst

 Proposed Change Specification
 -----------------------------

-This proposal adds a new command to GHCi called `:instances` which provides a listing of all valid instances for a given type.
+This proposal adds a new command to GHCi called ``:instances`` which provides a listing of all valid instances for a given type.
+The command interprets everything after ``instances`` as a single type.
+It won't accept a typeclass as an argument, to list the instances of a class, users can already use the ``:info`` command.

-Additionally, besides taking a fully specified type, the command will accept partial type signatures, interpreting holes (``_``) as free variables.
+Additionally, besides taking a fully specified type, the command will accept partial type signatures, interpreting holes (``_``) as type variables.
 This allows ``:instances Either _ Int`` to return ``Eq a => Eq (Either a Int)`` as part of it's listing.

-The original `Trac ticket <https://ghc.haskell.org/trac/ghc/ticket/15610>`_ also suggests some further work.
-Notably:

-- **Negative Results**: a second command ``:noinstance`` would output a list of the unsatisfied constraints that prevent an instance from existing for a specific type.
-- **Multi-Parameter Type Classes**: I'm not sure yet what complications supporting multi-parameter typeclasses would entail but if it turns out to significantly complicate things then they could be pushed off to a further proposal.
-- **Trace Info**: Provide the source for every instance a type has.

 Effect and Interactions
 -----------------------